hmdmsd/hmdmsd/README.md

 I'm a passionate Software Engineer with a knack for turning complex problems into elegant solutions.
 My journey in tech is driven by an insatiable curiosity and a commitment to continuous learning.
 From backend wizardry to fullstack sorcery, I specialize in crafting robust, scalable, and innovative software solutions.

-- 🔭 I'm currently working on Ublo.immo
+- 🔭 I'm currently working at Sopra Steria
-- 🌱 I'm currently learning Nestjs
+- 🌱 I'm currently learning Advanced Java Concepts & Spring Boot
 - 👯 I'm looking to collaborate on open-source projects
 - 💬 Ask me about software architecture, backend development, or tech innovations